The NHS Confederation owns this website.

 We use several cookies across our websites to provide you with the best browsing experience and help you find information that is useful to you.

-- Embedded content -On some pages, we use plug ins or embedded media to deliver engaging experiences.
+Embedded content - On some pages, we use plug ins or embedded media to deliver engaging experiences.
 For example, we may embed YouTube videos, an online form, image or an interactive quiz.
 The platform owners of embedded content (e.g. YouTube) may set cookies on your device when you visit the pages that displays this content.
-These third-party cookies are delivered on behalf of their respective organisations are beyond the control of the NHS Confederation.
+These third-party cookies are delivered on behalf of their respective organisations are beyond the control of us.
 You should refer to third party websites for information about these types of cookies.

 We may use persistent third-party cookies to target advertisements to you on the internet after you have visited our websites and as you browse the internet.
-These adverts will relate to NHS Confederation services or events that you may have expressed an interest in.
+These adverts will relate to our services or events that you may have expressed an interest in.
 We will not contact you directly without consent given.
-Advertising cookies are anonymous and don’t' sore your personal data.
+Advertising cookies are anonymous and do not store your personal data.
 They enable us to see how many people have seen our advertisements and have clicked on them.
 Companies that generate these cookies have their own privacy policies.

 Links to other sites

 This website may contain links to other sites.
-We are not responsible for cookie, privacy or content on websites not owned by the NHS Confederation.
+We are not responsible for cookie, privacy or content on websites not owned by us.